Tiendil/blog.feeds.fun/content/posts/2025-011-why-feeds-fun-normalizes-tags-and-how/en.md

 ## How to help make Feeds Fun better

 We need your feedback on our tagging system.
-Tell us how you use it or how it can be improved.
+Tell us how you use it and how it can be improved.

 There are two special places where you can share your thoughts on tags: